owm111/hackneyed-x11-cursors/README.md

 Other useful targets: `all`, `theme` and `theme.left`.
 These only generate the cursor files without packing them.

-If you don't feel like building it from source, grab the tarball from [xfce-look.org](http://xfce-look.org/content/show.php/Hackneyed?content=165283).
+If you don't feel like building it from source, grab the latest builds from [the "Releases" page](https://github.com/Enthymem/hackneyed-x11-cursors/releases) on GitHub.

 Hackneyed's build system is simply a collection of shell scripts and a Makefile.
 It wasn't hard to write, and it shouldn't be hard to understand.